Regulations in red are new this year.

 Farmer License Exemption

 All farmers must have a Conservation Identification number (CID#).
-Apply online now for a free CID# at www.NJ.WildlifeLicense.com.
+Register online now for a free CID# at www.NJ.WildlifeLicense.com.
 No purchase is required.
-All hunters must now have a CID# to utilize the mandatory Automated Harvest Report System for all deer seasons.

 New Jersey requires that everyone, age 10 and above, applying to hunt with a firearm or bow must show a previous resident license of the appropriate type from this or any state, or a course completion card from the appropriate hunter education course.
 Anyone, age 12 and above, applying to trap furbearing animals must show a previous resident trapping license from this or any state, or a trapper education course completion card.
 See also Youth Licenses, below.